MatiasRGT/simple-birthday-webapp/README.md

-# simple-birthday-webapp
+# simple-birthday-webap
-Simple webapp to track birthdays
 ---
+CRUD web app.
+I made it to learn how to use Flask + sqlite3.

 ## DOCKER IMAGE
 Pull & Run commands:<br>